Landings at Cape Torokina: Aftermath

 Following the landings, the Japanese dispatched a sizeable naval force from Truk, reinforcing the surface elements already at Rabaul in preparation for another attack on the Allied landing forces at Bougainville.
 Although several tankers and transports were interdicted by Allied aircraft on 4 November, the bulk of these reinforcements arrived safely at Rabaul.
 This included at least seven heavy cruisers, a light cruiser and several destroyers.
 These posed a significant threat to the lodgment around Cape Torokina.
 They arrived at a time when the US Navy's capital ships were unavailable to respond, having been called back to Pearl Harbor to prepare for the Gilbert and Marshall Islands campaign.
 As a result, it was decided to neutralize the threat from the air.
 Throughout November, Allied land-based and carrier-based aircraft launched a series of bombing raids against Rabaul.
-The main blow fell on 5 November, when aircraft from two US aircraft carriers, Saratoga and Princeton, heavily damaged four heavy cruisers.
+The main blow fell on 5 November, when aircraft from Saratoga and Princeton heavily damaged four heavy cruisers.
 The damaged cruisers had to withdraw to Truk.
 This ended the threat posed to the Allied forces around Cape Torokina by the Japanese surface fleet.

 Throughout November, as part of several subsequent echelons, the remainder of the 3rd Marine Division, the US 37th Infantry Division (under Major General Robert S. Beightler) and Advance Naval Base Unit No. 7, landed at Cape Torokina.
 They arrived aboard high-speed transports (APDs) and the slower LSTs, which had been held back initially due to fears of air attack.
-On 13 November, Major General Roy S. Geiger assumed command of Allied forces on Bougainville from Wilkinson.
-As late as Thanksgiving (25 November), the beachhead was still under hostile fire.
+On 13 November, Major General Roy Geiger assumed command of Allied forces on Bougainville from Wilkinson.
+As late as 25 November, the beachhead was still under hostile fire.
 As the sixth echelon of the invasion force was unloading, Japanese artillery fired on the landing ships, inflicting casualties.
 The Marines silenced these guns the following day.
-On 15 December 1943, responsibility for Bougainville passed from I Marine Amphibious Corps to the Army's XIV Corps.
+On 15 December responsibility for Bougainville passed from I Marine Amphibious Corps to the Army's XIV Corps.